-The proposed project would modernize the remainder of Swalley’s Main Canal and laterals, improving water conservation, water delivery reliability, and public safety.
-The project would improve water quality and stream habitat in the upper Deschutes Basin while improving the economic sustainability of agriculture in the Deschutes Basin.
+The proposed project will modernize the remainder of Swalley’s Main Canal and laterals, improving water conservation, water delivery reliability, and public safety.
+The project will improve water quality and stream habitat in the upper Deschutes Basin while improving the economic sustainability of agriculture in the Deschutes Basin.

-Learn more about the proposed project in the documents below.
-Learn more about Swalley Irrigation District at https://www.swalley.com/
+Learn more about Swalley Irrigation District at swalley.com

 Wednesday October 10, 2018